markterweele/windows-itpro-docs/windows/configuration/taskbar/pinned-apps.md

 ::: zone pivot="windows-11"

-#### Example: replace default pins and allow users to unpin certain apps
+#### Example: replace default pins and allow unpinning of specific apps

 > [!NOTE]
 > The option to allow users to unpin apps is only available on devices with [KB####](/windows/) or later.
 When targeting this policy, only target devices that are patched, otherwise the pins don't apply.